-- The Company's cash position as at 30 June 2022 was \$1,460,000. - In January 2022, the Company completed the debt settlement transactions with - (i) Chesapeake Gold Corp. ("Chesapeake"), the Company's parent and - (ii) a company controlled by the President of the Company, - to settle aggregated debt in the amount of \$2,066,000 by issuing 3,443,333 common shares. - In February 2022, the Company completed a private placement of 3,000,000 units at a price of \$0.50 per unit for gross proceeds of \$1,500,000.
-Each unit consists of one common share of the Company and one-half of one common share purchase warrant (each whole common share purchase warrant, a "Warrant").
-Each Warrant entitles the holder to purchase one additional common share of the Company at an exercise price of \$0.75 until 28 February 2024. - Commencement of Talapoosa work program to define resource expansion drill targets.
+- The Company's cash position as at 31 December 2022 was \$1,145,000. - On 27 September 2022, the Company signed an option and earn-in agreement (the "Newcrest Agreement") with Newcrest Resources Inc. ("Newcrest"), a wholly-owned subsidiary of Newcrest Mining Limited, to explore Gunpoint's Appaloosa property ("Appaloosa") located in Nevada, USA, whereby Newcrest has the right to acquire, in multiple stages, up to a 75% interest in Appaloosa for cumulative exploration and development expenditures of US\$35 million, cash payments totaling US\$5 million to Gunpoint and completing a minimum indicated mineral resource estimate of 1.0 million gold ounces.
+The Company received US\$250,000 upon executing the Agreement. - On 28 February 2022, the Company completed a private placement of 3,000,000 units at \$0.50 per unit for gross proceeds of \$1,500,000.
+Each unit consisted of one common share of the Company and one-half of one common share purchase warrant (each whole common share purchase warrant, a "Warrant").
+Each Warrant entitles the holder to purchase one additional common share of the Company at an exercise price of \$0.75 until 28 February 2024. - In January 2022, the Company completed the two debt settlement transactions by: